thakurrajputpankaj/Bookdex---Group-Project-Capstone/README.md

 3. **Searching Books:**
    Easily find specific books by searching the book's name in the search bar

+4. **Displaying the Stats of users's activity in the app:**
+   App displays users' number of favourite books, number of pages that user has read, number of books he has read till now.

 5. **Notifications:**
    Add Daily reminders of the books reading.